jakubkarafa/umbrel-community-app-store/README.md

-# Jakub's Umbrel App Store
+# Jakub Karafa's Umbrel App Store

 This is my personal Umbrel App Store containing tested and working apps that are not part of the [Official Umbrel App Store](https://github.com/getumbrel/umbrel-apps).
 These apps are packaged to run inside Umbrel OS using Docker.